BSP Data Interchange Specifications Group (BDISG)

 - New data elements and records for the netting reporting of exchanges for airlines

 - Alignment procedures and formats to the PSC Resolutions

 - Elimination of obsolete data elements and references to all paper documents

 - Restructuring of Records for improved flexibility

-The Passenger Services Conference (PSC) declared the effectiveness of DISH Revision 22.1 standards as of 01 June 2015.
+The PSC has recently declared the effectiveness of DISH Revision 22.2 standards 01 June 2017.